-View the statewide telework dashboard, instructions on developing your own departmental dashboard, and reporting requirements to submit telework data to DGS to participate in the Statewide Telework Dashboard.
+View the Statewide Telework Metric Dashboard showing potential maximum savings and other telework metrics.
+Get instructions on developing your own departmental dashboard, and view reporting requirements and instructions for submitting your department telework data to DGS to participate in the Statewide Telework Metric Dashboard.

 This is a summary of the statewide telework dashboard, skip this if you want to go to the dashboard directly.

 Dashboard summary: The statewide telework dashboard combines employee telework status with GIS route data to estimate the benefits of the telework program.

 This dashboard and its data are available to the public.
 Data included in this dashboard comes from participating departments.
 The Department of General Services, or DGS, has been reporting since March 2020, and additional departments began participating starting in November 2020.

 The statewide telework dashboard displays the following information as of Monday, July 19, 2021.

 15,008 total employees from 15 departments, of which 75.3% are eligible for telework and 24.7% are ineligible.
 Of the 11,307 eligible employees 76.5% telework full-time, 19.2% telework part-time, and 4.3% don’t telework.
 On average, 95.7% of eligible employees are teleworking per week, with an 87.8% telework rate.
 The trend of gasoline prices reduced from $3.44 per gallon in March, 2020 to $2.88 per gallon in May, 2020, then increased to $3.33 per gallon in September, 2020.
 Gasoline prices are now $4.42 per gallon.